Momnadar1/e-commerce-admin-fastapi/README.md

 1. Create a MySQL database for the project.
 2. Define the database connection URL in the FastAPI application.
-3. Define the database schema with tables for products, sales, and inventory.
+3. Define the database schema with tables for products, and sales.

-## Getting Started

-1. Clone the repository.
-2. Install the required dependencies: `pip install -r requirements.txt`.
-3. Run the FastAPI application: `uvicorn main:app --reload`.
-4. Access the API at `http://localhost:8000`.

 ## API Endpoints